pauloemilio-tech/spendly-backend/README.md

 ## Environment variables

 Use [`.env.example`](.env.example) as the deployment reference.
-Configure those variables in the environment settings of Render, Railway, Koyeb, or another deployment provider.
+Configure the required variables locally, in Docker Compose, or in the deployed VM environment.

 Do not commit the real `.env` file or production credentials.

 For a public frontend, replace `APP_CORS_ALLOWED_ORIGINS` with its deployed URL.
 Multiple origins must be separated by commas.

 ## Create `.env`

 For local Docker Compose, `DB_SPENDLY_DATABASE` is also required because the JDBC URL is assembled by the Compose configuration.

 ```env
 JWT_SECRET=replace_with_a_strong_secret_at_least_32_bytes